 How to stop memories from slipping

 So what can be done to deter or reverse these changes in older age?
-While there is no magical pill or super food that can protect us, research suggests a number of strategies that can help ameliorate some of the more difficult impacts of ageing on our memories.
+While there is no magical pill or superfood that can protect us, research suggests a number of strategies that can help ameliorate some of the more difficult impacts of aging on our memories.

 One popular suggested solution is to do as many crosswords and sudoku puzzles as possible.
 It is a perfectly intuitive idea: if we think of the brain like a muscle, then we should exercise that muscle as much as possible to keep it sharp and fit.
 Yet, so far there is scant evidence to support this belief.